-We ask that all parents work with and support the school by encouraging high attendance rates for their child/children to ensure the best learning experiences possible during their years at Hume Anglican Grammar
+We ask that all parents work with and support the school by encouraging high attendance rates for their child/children to ensure the best learning experiences possible during their years at Hume Anglican Grammar.

-Daily absences should be logged online via your Parent Access Module before 10:00am if your child is unable to attend school on any day.
+Daily absences should be logged online via Sentral if your child is unable to attend school on any day.
 Please check the number of days of exclusion from school for any contagious diseases with your family doctor.
 If your child is absent for 2 or more consecutive days, a medical certificate is required upon return to school.